Champii/Rock/README.md

 Little toy language made with Rust and LLVM.
 Aim to follow the Rust model with safeness, no GC but a Borrow Checker instead, and of course native performances thanks to LLVM.
-It is highly inspired from Livescript, and will borrow some features and syntax from Crystal, from functional languages like Haskell or even Rust itself.
+It is highly inspired from Livescript, and will borrow some features and syntax from Crystal, from functional languages like Haskell, or even Rust itself.

 ## Features